sormuras/bach/.bach/README.md

 - a single-file source-code program as described by (JEP 330)[https://openjdk.java.net/jeps/330],
 - or a single executable JAR file,
-- or a customly packaged Java program that is launched by a `java.launch` configuration file.
+- or a custom packaged Java program that is launched by a `java.launch` configuration file.

-## Directory `.bach/workspace`
+## Directory `.bach/out`

-The `.bach/workspace` directory is created by Bach to store intermediate and final assets.
+The `.bach/out` directory is created by Bach to store intermediate and final assets.
-Usually, Bach stores reusable modules of library projects in `.bach/workspace/modules`.
+By default, Bach stores reusable modules of library projects in `.bach/out/modules`.
-Custom runtime images of application projects are stored in `.bach/workspace/image`.
+Custom runtime images of application projects are stored in `.bach/out/images/<name>`.